emqx/emqx-docs/en_US/modules/mysql_authentication.md

 Field description

--%u: username
+- %u: username
--%c: clientid
+- %c: clientid
--%P: Plain text password
+- %P: Plain text password
--%C: TLS certificate common name (domain name or subdomain name of the certificate), valid only when TLS connection -%d: TLS certificate subject, only valid when TLS connection
+- %C: TLS certificate common name (domain name or subdomain name of the certificate), valid only when TLS connection
+- %d: TLS certificate subject, only valid when TLS connection

 The authentication SQL can be adjusted according to business needs, such as adding multiple query conditions and using database preprocessing functions to implement more business-related functions.
 But in any case, the authentication SQL needs to meet the following conditions: